 - 1. All voltages are referenced to ground. - 2.
-V{PUP} = external pull-up voltage. - 3.
+V{PUP} = external pullup voltage.
+If V{PUP} is lower than 3.0V the first byte read (any read command) may not reproduce the correct memory contents.
+Therefore, under low voltage conditions, it is recommended to set either the most significant bit or all five most significant bits of TA2 to 1.
+Internal circuitry of the chip will force these 5 bits back to 0 before they are shifted in the address counter and CRC generator. - 3.
 Input load is to ground. - 4.
 An additional reset or communication sequence cannot begin until the reset high time has expired. - 5.
 Read data setup time refers to the time the host must pull the 1-Wire bus low to read a bit.
-Data is guaranteed to be valid within 1 μ s of this falling edge. - 6.
-V{IH} is a function of the external pull-up resistor and V{PUP} . - 7.
+Data is guaranteed to be valid within 1 μs of this falling edge and will remain valid for 14 μs minimum.
+(15 μs total from falling edge on 1-Wire bus.) - 6.
+V{IH} is a function of the external pullup resistor and V{PUP} . - 7.
 30 nanocoulombs per 72 time slots @ 5.0V. - 8.
-At V{CC} =5.0V with a 5 k Ω pull-up to V{CC} and a maximum time slot of 120 μs. - 9.
+At V{CC} =5.0V with a 5 k Ω pullup to V{CC} and a maximum time slot of 120 μ s. - 9.
 Capacitance on the data pin could be 800 pF when power is first applied.
-If a 5 k Ω resistor is used to pull up the data line to V{CC}, 5 μs after power has been applied the parasite capacitance will not affect normal communications. - 10.
-Under certain low voltage conditions V{ILMAX} may have to be reduced to as much as 0.5V to always guarantee a presence pulse.
+If a 5 k Ω resistor is used to pull up the data line to V{CC} , 5 μ s after power has been applied the parasite capacitance will not affect normal communications. - 10.
+Under certain low voltage conditions V{ILMAX} may have to be reduced to as much as 0.5V to always guarantee a presence pulse. - 11.
+Operational temperature range for memory programming is -40°C to +50°C. - 12.
+For read-data time slots the optimal sampling point for the master is as close as possible to the end of the t{RDV} period without exceeding the 15 μ s window.
+For the case of a read-one time slot, this maximizes the amount of time for the pull-up resistor to recover the line to a high land.
+For a read-zero time slot it ensures that a read will occur before the fastest 1-Wire device releases the line $(t{RELEASE} = 0)$